miklevin/MikeLev.in/_posts/2024-10-07-chatgpt-o1-code-review.md

 by typing things into the command-line.
 This is an important enabler for those just getting started down this kind of old school future-proofing path.

+## Understanding the Importance of Setting Your Current Directory

 The concept of `cd`'ing into a directory is important.
 Directories are folders.
 Same thing.
 Desktop environments have predisposed our thoughts on these matters.
 But most things are represented as files in folders or directories you can move